packpaul/chess4net/Readme.txt

 Game transmitting mode:

-While you're playing some games you can invite other contacts to gollow up these games in real-time.
-Therefore you must start a new session of Chess4Net for a contact you want the game(s) be transmitted to.
+While you're playing some games you can invite other contacts to follow up these games in real-time.
+Therefore you must

+Miranda:
+  start a new session of Chess4Net for a contact you want the game(s) be transmitted to.
 A mode selection dialog appears asking if game broadcasting has to be started.
 You must select 'Yes' (if you select 'No' an ordinary game session is created).
 After that you should select a game for transmition (only if there're several games in progress).

+Skype:
+  select Broadcast... from pop-up menu.
+A list of contacts appears.
+Select a contact whom you want to transmit the game played to.

 After your contact connects he/she'll be able to watch the game.

 Endgame